-Rick, Morty, Mr. Meseeks, Mr. Poopybutthole, Mr. Always Wants to Be Hunted
+Rick, Morty, Mr. Meseeks, Mr. Poopybutthole, Many Other Characters

-Justin Roiland is not just the co-creator of Rick and Morty but also the vocal engine for how much of the show sounds.
-Roiland portrays Rick, Morty, Mr. Meseeks, Mr. Poopybutthole, and countless other distinctively voiced characters in the show’s weird world.
-From the pilot on, Roiland’s tic-filled voice patterns have driven a lot of the humor behind the show.
+Justin Roiland was not just the co-creator of Rick and Morty but also the vocal engine for how much of the show sounds.
+Through the show’s sixth season, Roiland portrayed Rick, Morty, Mr. Meseeks, Mr. Poopybutthole, and countless other distinctively-accented characters in the show’s weird world.

 Roiland has been an animator and a voice actor for quite a long time, getting involved with his eventual Rick and Morty co-creator Dan Harmon and his Channel 101 imprint back in 2004.
 There he made Internet-only cult animated series like House of Cosbys, and 2 Girls One Cup: the Show.
 His voice was previously well known as Earl of Lemongrab (“Unacceptable!!!”) in Adventure Time.